freddyaboulton/gradio-webrtc/docs/advanced-configuration.md

 You can configure how the connection is created on the client by passing an `rtc_configuration` parameter to the `WebRTC` component constructor.
 See the list of available arguments [here](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection#configuration).

+!!! warning
 When deploying on a remote server, an `rtc_configuration` parameter must be passed in.
-See [Deployment](/deployment).
+See [Deployment](../deployment).

 ## Reply on Pause Voice-Activity-Detection